 Step into the Past

-Go back in time this evening as one of the Festival's most popular concerts invites you to Step into the Past at the Fortress of Louisbourg.
-The Fortress, North America's largest historical reconstruction, offers a glimpse of life in colonial Cape Breton around the 1740s.
+Go back in time this evening as one of the Celtic Colours International Festival’s most popular concerts invites you to Step into the Past at the Fortress of Louisbourg.
+The Fortress, North America’s largest historical reconstruction, offers a glimpse of life in colonial Cape Breton around the 1740s.
 If you are fortunate enough to get a ticket to this perennially sold out show, you are in for a real treat.
 The evening begins with an authentic, traditional 18th century meal, served in period costume and character by candlelight.
-An after-dinner walk, guided by the glow of lanterns through the cobbled streets, takes you to the lovely chapel in the King's Bastion for a night of acoustic songs and tunes from Cape Breton, Acadian, and Irish traditions.
-Nicole LeBlanc is a singer and songwriter who mixes traditional Acadian songs with her own compositions, making the connection between past and present.
-The Cormier Duo plays both local traditional and age-old classical tunes on guitar while Ireland's Fergal Scahill and Ryan Molloy will contribute some fiddle tunes to this unique experience.
+An after-dinner walk, guided by the glow of lanterns through the cobbled streets, takes you to the lovely chapel in the King’s Bastion for a night of acoustic songs and tunes.
+Nipper MacLeod, a former coal miner from New Waterford and a lead singer with the Men of the Deeps, is sure to share some of his many mining and Cape Breton songs.
+We’ll be treated to some pipes and harp from David Power and Triona Marshall while Andrea Beaton and Véronique Plasse will contribute some fiddle tunes to this unique experience.